asterium/IdeaJbehaveStepGenerationPlugin/README.md

 So far here is the list of parameters supported:
 1. String - parameters for parametrized scenarios (in <> brackets)
 2. Double
-3. Integer ( confusion between int and long was not tested)
+3. Integer
+4. Boolean
+5. ExamplesTable

 ### Further improvements: